Painting terra cotta pots can be done quickly by following these easy steps. Perfect weekend project for all skill

 - Paint the pot in the side to side direction instead of top to bottom.
 I tried both ways and side to side flowed much easier and faster.

 - Drag your paint brush slowly in order not to splatter paint.
 Trust me on this one.

 You could go a step further and add your house # or monogram for a fun personalization to your painted pots.
 Of course, the sky is the limit for color choices.
+Add Rub n Buff to the rim for a metallic detail.
 I love it when you all share your projects with me.
 Leave me a comment below if you try this or you have do it in the past.
 We can compare notes.